 My interpretation is that if you put effort into focussing specifically on what you want, use images to help you visualise what you want, and, importantly, how you want to feel, it helps you move closer to achieving your goal.

 The more you can build a specific picture of what you want, the more real it becomes.
 The more you focus on what you want, and the more open you become to opportunities to make it happen.

 My vision board

 Take my vision board based on my decision to move to Valencia for example, which I created using Pinterest.
 (I’ll write another post about how to create a vision board – watch this space.)
 I called it ‘I live in Ruzafa’ (my neighbourhood in Valencia).
-I selected any image that I felt related to how I wanted my life to be in Spain, that made me feel happy and excited for my potential life in Spain.
+I selected any image that related to how I imagined my life to be in Spain to be,.
+Any image that made me feel happy and excited for my potential life in Spain.

 For example, I picked images of the streets I wanted to walk around in.

 There’s an image of a people eating dinner sat outside a restaurant, along a cobbled street; it’s early evening and there is soft lighting above their heads, shuttered windows overhead.

 I chose a picture of a minimalist pilates studio.